kibook/s1kd-tools/tools/s1kd-instance/README.md

 "`serialno:prodattr=12345`".
 Multiple keys can be used by specifying this option multiple times.

+-Q, --resolve-containers
+Resolve references to container data modules, selecting the appropriate reference for the specified applicability.
+If zero or more than one references are applicable, the reference to the container will be left untouched.

+Additionally, if the object being filtered is itself a container data module, the applicability of the referenced data modules will be copied in to it as inline annotations prior to filtering.

 -q, --quiet
 Quiet mode.
 Errors are not printed.